Every new camera I get has a learning curve, and changing to another brand greatly increases the learning curve.

 The next thing you choose in the menu is Operation Vol.

 I put my setting to OFF.
-Now the beep I no longer hear, but the flash still works.
-Hey, I missed a bunch of photos because I had the camera in Silent Mode and never could figure out why my moment stopped working.
+I no longer hear the beep, but the flash still works.
+Hey, I missed many photos because I had the camera in Silent Mode and could never figure out why my moment stopped working.
 I thought I had broken the camera.
-I had to wait and read the manual to find the reason why.
+I had to wait and read the manual to find out why.